ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-A descendant appender selects zero or more descendants of a node.
+A descendant __APPENDER__ selects zero or more descendants of a node.

 A nodelist enumerating the descendants is known as a _descendant nodelist_ when: